MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/1-microsoft-copilot-web.md

 Copilot uses large language models (LLMs) trained on huge amounts of information, including Bing searches and results.
 But Copilot isn’t just a fact checker.
 We can use Copilot as a general reasoning engine that can take your questions and reason on them stochastically.
 In the industry, we call this inference.

 **Example:**
-- **Prompt:** I’m more interested in the power of an elephant and how many humans would it take to win a tug-of-war with an elephant?
+- **Prompt:** I’m more interested in the power of an elephant.
+How many humans would it take to win a tug-of-war with an elephant?
 NOTE: Keep in mind the region and your audience as not everyone knows the term "tug-of-war" so you may have to modify accordingly.
 - **Response:** (Discuss the response)

 Copilot was able to make assumptions and draw connections between bits of knowledge to give me a more nuanced answer to my question.
 As we improve Copilot, we’re learning a lot about what these LLMs are good at and what they’re not good at, and we’re building that knowledge into the product as we build it.